Date of Last Revision: June 30, 2020

 If you or your authorized agent would like to discuss or exercise such rights, please contact us at DataPrivacy@apus.edu with your first and last name, Student ID (if any), mailing address, and phone number, along with which right you would like to exercise, or contact us at: 1-888-712-0683.
 As a part of this process, we may use existing account verification systems and/or require that you or your authorized agent provide certain information to us for verification purposes.

 Additionally, please see Appendix A for further detail on the categories of personal information that we collect and disclose.

 Changes to this Policy

 Our contact information is as follows.
-Where applicable law requires the identification of a controller that is the American Public University System, or APUS.
+Where applicable law requires the identification of a controller, that is:

 111 West Congress Street

 Do we disclose any information in this category to third parties for “business purposes?”
 If so, to whom?

 Do we “sell” any information in this category to third parties?
 If so, to whom?

 Characteristics of protected classifications under California or federal law